-Information on refund deadlines and how to add or drop a course can be found in the College Catalog.
+Information on refund deadlines and how to add or drop a course can be found in https://mercycollege.smartcatalogiq.com/.
 Before any Radiologic Technology Program course is dropped, the Program Director or assigned academic advisor should be notified by the student via e-mail or other communication means.